abrennec/sose20_cc2/02_ofApp/readme.md

 ```

-The newly introduced type **auto** allows for automatic type deduction.
-This means, the type of the variable that is defined as being of type auto is automatically deduced from the value assigned to it.
-The **auto** type can be very helpful to simplify the source code among others.
+The newly introduced type specifier **auto** allows for automatic type deduction as described earlier.
+This means, the data type of the variable defined as *auto* is automatically deduced from the value assigned to it.
+The **auto** type specifier can be very helpful to simplify the source.
 At the same time, [variables of type auto](https://www.learncpp.com/cpp-tutorial/4-8-the-auto-keyword/) have to be initialized upon
-creation.
+creation like so:

 ```c++
 auto i{-120};